Rain gardens like this one will soon be popping up around the Broad Rock neighborhood of Richmond. Photo by Kim Jurczyk/CBF Staff

 - installation of stormwater medallions to be placed at sewer outlets to remind residents that stormwater and debris go untreated into their sewers, causing clogs, flooding, and poor water quality.

-- Host a school group aboard one of our educational vessels so students can learn more about what they can do to restore their urban watersheds.
+- Hosted a school group aboard one of our educational vessels so students could learn more about what they can do to restore their urban watersheds.

 For more information about how you can get involved with any of these activities, contact Blair Blanchette at firstname.lastname@example.org or 804-780-1392 x3150.